YPetremann/rail-layer/README.md

 - **Automated Rail Construction**: Places rails and signals automatically as the locomotive moves
 - **Resource Consumption**: Uses materials from train cargo wagons
 - **Backward Laying**: when the Rail Layer goes backward, rails are laid from the back of the train.
+- **Obstacle Clearing**: Cleanning Trees and Rocks marked for deconstruction and put items in Cargo Wagon
+- **Tile placement**: If a rail or a signal can't be placed because it need some tiles, the rail layer will place them.

+## Experimental support (enable in settings)

+- **Power poles**: building power poles near rails

 ## How To Use